AronChupa

-Aron Michael Ekberg (born 30 March 1991), better known by his stage name AronChupa, is a Swedish singer, record producer, songwriter, artist and DJ.
+Aron Michael Ekberg (born 30 March 1991), better known by his stage name AronChupa, is a Swedish music producer and DJ.
 His 2014 song "I'm an Albatraoz" reached number 1 on the Swedish Singles Chart and in Denmark, and top 10 in many charts across Europe.
 It also reached number 25 in the UK and number 10 in the US dance charts.
 His younger sister, Nora Ekberg, better known professionally as Little Sis Nora, provided the vocals for the track and starred in the music video, but never appeared as featured artist on the track.
 The music video has surpassed 1.35 billion views on YouTube.

 Career

-Ekberg attended San Francisco's Academy of Art University around 2011-2013 and played on the school's soccer team before moving back to Sweden.
+Ekberg was born in Borås on 30 March 1991.
+He attended San Francisco's Academy of Art University around 2011–2013 and played on the school's soccer team before moving back to Sweden.

-Aron started his professional music career in Swedish electro house-hip hop band, Albatraoz, founded in 2012 by himself along with four of his best friends whom he had met while growing up.
-On 2 August 2013, their debut single was released, the self-titled song "Albatraoz" and shortly after they signed with Sony Music.
+Aron started his professional music career in the electro house-hip hop band Albatraoz, founded in 2012 by himself along with four of his best friends whom he had met while growing up.
+In August 2013, their debut single was released, the self-titled song "Albatraoz", and shortly after they signed with Sony Music.
 The song reached 36 on the Swedish Singles Chart and remained on the chart for 18 weeks.
 "Albatraoz" was certified double platinum in Sweden.
-In January 2014 the song had reached 8.5 million plays on Spotify and the group toured to promote the song.
+In January 2014, the song had reached 8.5 million plays on Spotify and the group toured to promote the song.
 The band followed up with a few singles, including "Arriba" and "Wunderbar", while touring Scandinavia from 2013 to 2017 before dissolving in 2017.

-On 20 March 2014, Ekberg released his debut solo single, "I'm an Albatraoz", with his younger sister, Nora Ekberg, better known as Little Sis Nora, on vocals.
-After some success independently Ekberg also signed his solo project to Sony Music.
+In March 2014, Ekberg released his debut solo single, "I'm an Albatraoz", with his younger sister, Nora Ekberg, better known as Little Sis Nora, on vocals.
+After some success independently, Ekberg also signed his solo project to Sony Music.
 The song reached number 1 in Sweden and Denmark and top 10 in Germany, Austria, Norway, Finland, Australia and the Netherlands.
 It was certified double platinum in Sweden and Australia and platinum in New Zealand, Italy and Denmark.
 The music video also has over 1.3 billion views on YouTube.

-His second single dropped on 20 November 2015, titled "Fired Cuz I Was Late", and peaked at number 100 in Sweden.
+His second single dropped in November 2015, titled "Fired Cuz I Was Late", and peaked at number 100 in Sweden.

-On 26 February 2016, Ekberg released his third solo single, "Little Swing", which features Little Sis Nora.
+In February 2016, Ekberg released his third solo single, "Little Swing", which features Little Sis Nora.
 The song gained slight recognition in the UK when Vodafone UK started using it in their roaming advert campaign.

-On 17 July 2020, he released the song "The Woodchuck Song".
+In July 2020, he released the song "The Woodchuck Song".
 It peaked at number 12 on Spotify's "Sweden Viral 50".